axibase/atsd/api/data/series/examples/query-versioning.md

 Query last values and value history for versioned metrics.

-The `data[]` object in the response will contain multiple samples for the same timestamp if the value has a history of changes.
+The `data[]` object in the response contains multiple samples for the same timestamp if the value has a history of changes.

 The samples are sorted by sample time, and value change time in ascending order.